RLL24187/MKS22X-FinalProject/README.md

 Directions:
 Move the player around using the arrow keys on your keyboard.
 Press space to shoot the monsters and hold down space for rapid fire.
 If you get hit by a monster's bullet or the monster, you will die.
 If your bullet hits the monster's bullets, they cancel each other other.
+Sometimes monsters drop item drops.
+In order to collect those drops, you'll have to hover over them.
+Item drops are fixed so they will disappear after a certain time.
+If you collect shield, it too will disappear after a certain time.

 # Development Log